uniblab/Icod.Helpers/README.md

 #### Web helper
 There is also an extension method for working with web-based retrieval.
 Quite often the content of a web response will be compressed.
-Based on the "Content-Encoding" header vale, the `Byte[]`, the content, will be decoded as a `String`, or decompressed first and then returned.
+Based on the "Content-Encoding" header value, the `Byte[]`, the content, will be decoded as a `String`, or decompressed first and then returned.

 If the contentEncoding" parameter value is null, the function assumes